cca/cca_invenio/notes/develop.md

 ### Language Versions

 There is a ".tool-versions" file in the root of the project for the Python and Node versions which asdf or mise can use to set up those interpreters.
-Invenio supports Python 3.9 at the latest (as of 03/2023) and only Node 16.
-Python 3.12 and Node 20 support are on the way.

 ### Invenio Installation